- Boulder Area Support Groups: Contact Ellen at email@example.com for information on current groups.

 George Ramsey and Ellen Knapp have been facilitating these groups together since 2014.

 George Ramsey: George Ramsey, is a licensed professional counselor who received his master’s degree in psychology from Naropa University in 1985.
 He has worked in mental health specializing on psychological issues of elders for 30 years.
-He retired from Mental Health Partners in Boulder, having served on their Older Adult Team for 27 years.
+He retired from Mental Health Partners in Boulder, having served on its Older Adult Team for 27 years.
 While at MHP, in addition to being a therapist he was also a supervisor for psychology and social work interns.
 He has been adjunct faculty in Naropa’s psychology programs for many years.

 Ellen Knapp: Ellen has national certifications as a geriatric care manager and is a licensed professional counselor.
 Ellen has an independent eldercare management business, serving individuals as a counselor, caregivers as a consultant, families with in-home care needs for their loved ones, and as a referral source for additional local and national professional help.
 Ellen earned master of arts degree in contemplative psychotherapy from Naropa University in Boulder, Colorado.

 The spousal support group made me feel comfortable right from the first meeting.
 I immediately felt like I ‘fit in’.
 Everyone was so supportive and had helpful insights.
 The compassion from the others made me feel valued as a care-giver.